-A student will receive notification prior to the start of a period of enrollment via postal mail or email that will describe any changes to the status of his or her academic progress.
-Updates to academic progress standing are also available to students through the use of myCommNet online access (http://my.commnet.edu).
+Students will receive notification prior to the start of a period of enrollment via postal mail or email that will describe any changes to the status of their academic progress.
+Updates to academic progress status will also be made available to students through myCommNet (https://my.commnet.edu).